Marketing Strategy ยท Updated July 3, 2026

 Fans of Playlists, Not Artists

-Here's the brutal truth about playlist discovery: listeners are fans of the playlist, not your music.
+Here is the brutal truth about playlist discovery: listeners are fans of the playlist, not your music.

 Your music becomes background noise.